cap-js-community/websocket/README.md

 }
 ```

-Event is broadcast to all clients with identifiers listed in the event data `ids`.
+Event is only published to all clients with identifiers listed in the event data of `ids`.

 #### Client Setup